thunlp/OpenMatch/docs/openmatch.md

 |qrels|query\_id iteration doc\_id label|
 |trec|query\_id Q0 doc\_id rank score run-tag|

-For edrm, the queries and docs is a little different:
+For edrm, the queries and docs are a little different:

 |file|format|
 |:---|:-----|
 |queries|+{"query\_ent": list, "query\_des": list}|
 |docs|+{"doc\_ent": list, "doc\_des": list}|

+Other bert-like models are also available, e.g. electra, scibert.
+You just need to change the path to the vocab and the pretrained model.